Anyone who knows me, knows I’m usually a pretty upbeat guy. I like to have fun with these blog posts, even when the subject matter is fairly serious.

 The list is endless.
 To offer some red flags to look for, the National Center on Elder Abuse describes that, “Perpetrators are most likely to be adult children or spouses, more likely to be male, to have history of past or current substance abuse, to have mental or physical health problems, to have history of trouble with the police, to be socially isolated, to be unemployed or have financial problems, and to be experiencing major stress.”

 Given the range of potential abusers and abuses, it’s worth keeping an eye on the warning signs that financial elder abuse might be taking place.
-The National Committee for the Prevention of Elder Abuse (NCPEA) offers this helpful list of key indicators, such as if your parent suddenly has a new “best friend,” there are unexplained transactions on her financial statements (or statements are missing entirely), or bills are going unpaid.
+The National Council for Aging Care's offers this helpful list of key indicators, such as if your parent suddenly has a new “best friend,” there are unexplained transactions on her financial statements (or statements are missing entirely), or bills are going unpaid.

 In considering its list, the NCPEA advises (emphasis mine): “Indicators are signs or clues that abuse has occurred.
 Some of the indicators listed … can be explained by other causes or factors and no single indicator can be taken as conclusive proof.
 Rather, one should look for patterns or clusters of indicators that suggest a problem.”